Sometimes the most compelling stories are just a few questions away.

 Stories won’t come to you.
 Most people don’t even realize there is a story to tell, or they’re so busy that it hasn’t even crossed their mind that they should communicate it.

-You have to be out and about in the organization meeting people, hearing what’s going on and recognizing when there might be a story to investigate.
+You have to be out and about in the organization meeting people (either virtually or in person), hearing what’s going on and recognizing when there might be a story to investigate.